Bojan Bogdanovic scores 16 of 33 points in 4th for Jazz

 UP NEXT

-Jazz: At Toronto on Sunday night
+Jazz: At Toronto on Sunday.

 Grizzlies: At Minnesota on Sunday.